djplaner/memex/journal/todays-note.md

 - Memex
   - Get a different theme up and going
+  - home page
+    - add about
+    - improve visual design of overlays (colour?)
+    - some way to indicate count down for next image?

 - Presentations
   - [reveal.js](https://revealjs.com/) and [reveal-md](https://github.com/webpro/reveal-md) - options for markdown presentations